Can a Trucking Company Be Held Liable for Hiring an Unfit Driver?

 The answer is yes — when a trucking company negligently entrusts its vehicles to an unfit operator, and that driver’s actions or errors contribute to a crash, injury victims and their families can sue the trucking company for damages.

-Trucking companies in North Carolina and across the United States are “common carriers” that are held to a very high standard of care and diligence when they transport goods on public roads.
+Trucking companies across the United States are “common carriers” that are held to a very high standard of care and diligence when they transport goods on public roads.
 The size and speed of a truck will typically overwhelm a passenger car in a collision, and trucking companies must hire skilled drivers that can handle that size and speed to avoid collisions.
-Trucking companies and truck drives are required to comply with many rules and regulations in North Carolina and throughout the country.
+Trucking companies and truck drives are required to comply with many rules and regulations throughout the country.

 Our dedicated and knowledgeable attorneys here at Riddle & Brantley have more than 220+ years of experience handling personal injury cases, including those involving truck accidents.
 We know the techniques and “tricks” that insurance companies often use to try to limit liability when trucking companies hire unfit drivers.